≡ Menu

 * GM’s fiscal year begins on Jan 1 and ends on Dec 31.

 The car sales numbers presented here represent GM’s retail sales in China.
 The definition of GM’s car sales can be found here: GM’s car sales.
+Please note that this statistics depicts the direct sales from GM’s dealers to consumers, as defined in the definitions.

-That said, GM’s vehicle retail volume in China reached 2.3 million as of 2022, down 20% over 2021 or more than 40% from the peak figure of 4 million in 2017.
+That said, GM’s vehicle retail volume in China declined to only 1.8 million as of the end of fiscal year 2024, down 14% from 2.1 million vehicles sold in 2023, and more than 50% from the peak figure of 4 million vehicle sold in 2017.

 GM’s car sales in China peaked at 4 million vehicles in 2017.
 Since then, its vehicle sales in China have been on the decrease.
+GM’s 2024 vehicle sales of 1.8 million in China was an all-time low over the past decade.

 Back To Table Of Contents